 If the next literal pool is out of range, the assembler generates an error message.
 In this case you must use the LTORG directive to place an additional literal pool in the code.
-Place the LTORG directive after the failed LDR pseudo-instruction, and within ± 4 KB (ARM, 32-bit Thumb) or in the range 0 to ± 1 KB (16-bit Thumb).
+Place the LTORG directive after the failed LDR pseudo-instruction, and within the valid range for an LDR instruction.